-- o The ability to read the local RIB of each forwarding device, including the destination prefix (NLRI), a table identifier (if the forwarding device has multiple forwarding instances), the metric of each installed route, a route preference, and an identifier indicating the installing process. - o The ability to monitor the available routes installed in the RIB of each forwarding device, including near real time notification of route installation and removal.
+o REQ01: The ability to monitor the available routes installed in the RIB of each forwarding device, including near real time notification of route installation and removal.
 This information must include the destination prefix (NLRI), a table identifier (if the forwarding device has multiple forwarding instances), the metric of the installed route, and an identifier indicating the installing process.

-- o The ability to install destination based routes in the local RIB of each forwarding device.
-This must include the ability to supply the destination prefix (NLRI), a table identifier (if the forwarding device has multiple forwarding instances), a route preference, a route metric, a next hop, an outbound interface, and a route process identifier. - o The ability to interact with various policies configured on the forwarding devices, in order to inform the policies implemented by the dynamic routing processes.
-This interaction should be through existing configuration mechanisms, such as NETCONF, and should be recorded in the configuration of the local device so operators are aware of the full policy implemented in the network from the running configuration. - o The ability to interact with policies and configurations on the forwarding devices using time based processing, either through timed auto-rollback or some other mechanism.
-This interaction should be through existing configuration mechanisms, such as NETCONF, and should be recorded in the configuration of the local device so operators are aware of the full policy implemented in the network from the running configuration. - o The ability to interact with traffic flow and other network traffic level measurement protocols and systems, in order to determine path performance, top talkers, and other information required to make an informed path decision based on locally configured policy.
+- o REQ02: The ability to install source and destination based routes in the local RIB of each forwarding device.
+This must include the ability to supply the destination prefix (NLRI), the source prefix (NLRI), a table identifier (if the forwarding device has multiple forwarding instances), a route preference, a route metric, a next hop, an outbound interface, and a route process identifier. - o REQ03: The ability to install a route to a null destination, effectively filtering traffic to this destination. - o REQ04: The ability to interact with various policies configured on the forwarding devices, in order to inform the policies implemented by the dynamic routing processes.
+This interaction should be through existing configuration mechanisms, such as NETCONF, and should be recorded in the configuration of the local device so operators are aware of the full policy implemented in the network from the running configuration. - o REQ05: The ability to interact with traffic flow and other network traffic level measurement protocols and systems, in order to determine path performance, top talkers, and other information required to make an informed path decision based on locally configured policy. - o REQ06: The ability to install destination based routes in the local RIB of each forwarding device.
+This must include the ability to supply the destination prefix (NLRI), a table identifier (if the forwarding device has multiple forwarding instances), a route preference, a route metric, a next hop, an outbound interface, and a route process identifier. - o REQ07: The ability to read the local RIB of each forwarding device, including the destination prefix (NLRI), a table identifier (if the forwarding device has multiple forwarding instances), the metric of each installed route, a route preference, and an identifier indicating the installing process. - o REQ08: The ability to read the tables of other local protocol processes running on the device.
+This reading action should be supported through an import/export interface which can present the information in a consistent manner across all protocol implementations, rather than using a protocol specific model for each type of available process. - o REQ09: The ability to inject information directly into the local tables of other protocol processes running on the forwarding device.
+This injection should be supported through an import/export interface which can inject routing information in a consistent manner across all protocol implementations, rather than using a protocol specific model for each type of available process.

+- o REQ10: The ability to interact with policies and configurations on the forwarding devices using time based processing, either through timed auto-rollback or some other mechanism.
+This interaction should be through existing configuration mechanisms, such as NETCONF, and should be recorded in the configuration of the local device so operators are aware of the full policy implemented in the network from the running configuration. - 7.
+Comparison of I2RS requirements with I2RS RIB Information Model